-The Institute was involved in monitoring fox population trends on San Clemente Island from 1988 through 2005.
-This was the first long-term island fox monitoring project on any of the Channel Islands.
+The Institute has been involved in monitoring fox population trends on San Clemente Island most years since 1988.
+This has been the first long-term island fox monitoring project on any of the Channel Islands.
 Starting with three mark-recapture trapping grids and incrementally expanding to six allowed for monitoring population trends across the island in a variety of habitat types.
 The monitoring was initially funded through grants obtained by IWS.
 Starting in 1999, the U.S. Navy began funding the monitoring effort.

 Additional research conducted on San Clemente Island foxes included detailed study of home range size and overlap, examination of fox diet, and an investigation into disease exposure and general pathology of the fox population.
 Starting in 2007, Colorado State University began studies to look at mortality factors of island foxes and the impacts of roads on fox home range and survival.
 From 2007 through 2010, Ganda and Associates, Inc. implemented a newly designed monitoring program that incorporated 12 fox trapping grids spread across the island.
 This approach was designed to give greater information on habitat-specific population estimates.
 In 2011, IWS took over running these 12 grids during the last year of the 5-year monitoring effort.